tomgrigory/tiny-ml-apps/README.md

 # AI-projects
-tiny ml projs on python.
+some tiny ml projs on python.